Learning disability: Definition

-Representatives of organizations committed to the education and welfare of individuals with learning disabilities are known as National Joint Committee on Learning Disabilities (NJCLD).
-The NJCLD used the term 'learning disability' to indicate a discrepancy between a child's apparent capacity to learn and their level of achievement.
+In the United States, a committee of representatives of organizations committed to the education and welfare of individuals with learning disabilities is known as the National Joint Committee on Learning Disabilities (NJCLD).
+The NJCLD, founded in 1975, used the term 'learning disability' to indicate a discrepancy between a child's apparent capacity to learn and their level of achievement.
 Several difficulties existed, however, with the NJCLD standard of defining learning disability.
 One such difficulty was its belief of central nervous system dysfunction as a basis of understanding and diagnosing learning disability.
 This conflicted with the fact that many individuals who experienced central nervous system dysfunction, such as those with cerebral palsy, did not experience disabilities in learning.
 On the other hand, those individuals who experienced multiple handicapping conditions along with learning disability frequently received inappropriate assessment, planning, and instruction.
 The NJCLD notes that it is possible for learning disability to occur simultaneously with other handicapping conditions, however, the two should not be directly linked together or confused.